aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-suspicious-mshta-Behavior.md

 $H2 was a glorified "New-Object Net.WebClient".
 $H8 puts them all together to form an old fashion download using powershell from address mentioned in $H8 (http://193.142.58.23/Server.txt).

+So it's a call to C2 server 193.142.58.23, probably trying to download something.

 #### log management

 After seeing what the script do, we best check log management and try to see did the c2 server (193.142.58.23) reply with anything.

 ![wup_endpoint](/images/wup_logmgmt.png)

-apparently the server replied with 404, so no response arrived for the host (172.16.17.38) because the server is dead/ the file was not there.
+Apparently the server replied with 404, so no response arrived for the host (172.16.17.38) because the server is dead/ the file was not there.

 #### containment and lesson learned